sunrise-rab/bond/README.md

 Accessibility - test analyses how well people who use assistive technologies can use your website.
 Best Practices - checks whether the page is built on the modern standards of web development.
 SEO - checks if the website is optimised for search engine result rankings.
+ - Tests for Desktop on Lighthouse Chrome
  ![Tests for Desktop on Lighthouse Chrome](docs/chrome-desktop-lighthouse.png)<br><br>
+ - Tests for Phone on Lighthouse Chrome
  ![Tests for Phone on Lighthouse Chrome](docs/chrome-mobile-lighthouse.png)<br><br>
+ - Tests for Desktop on Edge Lighthouse
  ![Tests for Desktop on Edge Lighthouse ](docs/edge-lighthouse-desktop.png)<br><br>
+ - Tests for Phone on Edge Lighthouse
  ![Tests for Phone on Edge Lighthouse ](docs/edge-lighthouse-phone.png)

 # Deployment